Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

 // ...
 ```

-for the signup page, add the following code. this gets the email from the local storage to the confirmation page:
+for the `signup page`, add the following code. this gets the email from the local storage to the `confirmation page`:
 ```
 // SigninPage.js
 // Get email from the signup page where we stored the email in localStorage